amlalejini/evolutionary-consequences-of-plasticity/experiments/2021-01-07-validation/README.md

 - Plasticity evolves in conditions with fluctuating environment and sensory instructions.
 - Plasticity does not evolve in condition with a constant environment or without sensory instructions.

+Conditions

+- Constant environment
+  - sensors, no sensors
+- Changing environment
+  - sensors, no sensors

+We only expect adaptive plasticity to evolve in the changing environment with sensors.
+In all other conditions, we do not expect to observe the evolution of adaptive plasticity.